Kiffhost/exalted-scripture-understanding/Charms/Charm Keywords.md

 #### Psyche
 A power with this keyword is an unnatural, hypnotic, or sorcerous power that magically influences, controls, or cripples an opponent’s thoughts or feelings.
 #### Perilous
 Be cautious about your reliance on this Charm!
-Charms with this keyword cannot be used in Initiative Crash.
+Charms with this keyword cannot be used in [[Initiative#Crash]].
 #### Salient
 This keyword indicates that the Charm’s cost requires silver, gold, and white points for major, superior, and legendary craft projects, respectively. -Stackable: This Charm’s effects can stack.
 #### Uniform